Several forms of financial assistance are available.

 - Research assistantships may be available subject to grant funding.

 All students are required to have either relevant job experience or an internship before completing their degrees.
-Although the Computational Mathematics program does not have pre-arranged internship agreements, Duquesne's location in the heart of PIttsburgh, the demand for students with the skill sets we teach, and our relationships with local employers greatly facilitate placements.
-Historically, full-time Computational Mathematics students who have done well during their first year have been able to find reasonably well-paid internships during the following summer.
+Duquesne's location in the heart of Pittsburgh, the demand for students with the skill sets we teach, and our relationships with local employers greatly facilitate placements.
+All Duquesne students are able to use Handshake through the Center for Career Services to assist in finding internships.

 See the University's page on graduate education financing for information about applying for external grants, loans, and other ideas for financing your graduate education.